-- The Hoadlands gate is locked except at the start and end of the school day. - Other pedestrian and vehicle gates from Love Lane are open at times during the school day to allow access to the front reception desk but doors to the school are locked and monitored by staff and CCTV. - Doors around the school are kept closed to prevent intrusion. - Visitors and volunteers enter at the reception and must sign in. - Visitors and volunteers are identified by lanyards showing identification or other status (e.g. Parent Helper; Visitor).

-- Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given. - All children leaving or returning during the school day have to sign out and in. - Empty classrooms have windows closed.
+- The gate at the Hoadloands entrance is locked except at the start and end of the school day. - Doors are kept closed to prevent intrusion. - Visitors and volunteers enter at the reception and must sign in. - Visitors and volunteers are identified by a Herne Junior School lanyard and ID badge. - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given. - All children leaving or returning during the school day have to sign out and in. - Empty classrooms have windows closed.